 Differentiation makes the difference

-Taking a closer look at the media industry, there is a significant downward trend this third quarter.
+Taking a closer look at the media industry, there is a significant downward trend in this third quarter.
 Traditional print media brands appear to be hit the hardest with Aller Media dropping by over 5 points this quarter; Berlingske Media and JP/Politikens Hus suffer a similar fate, while even DR and Egmont are starting to feel this pullback, too.
-Surprisingly, TV2 is managing to differentiate itself, growing a large online news audience, and in turn seeing a significant increase in their reputation, moving up to rank #21.
+Surprisingly, TV2 is managing to differentiate itself, growing a large online news audience, and in turn seeing a significant increase in its reputation, moving up to rank #21.

 It is not only the media industry where differentiation appears to be paying off.
 The telecom industry is also witnessing a significant decrease across the board in terms of reputation, with Telia and Three both dropping significantly.

 Two other noteworthy companies that are bucking the pessimistic trend this quarter are Falck and A.P.
-Møller-Mærsk, both of whom continuing their recovery from last year’s reputational troubles.
+Møller-Mærsk, both of whom are continuing their recovery from last year’s reputational troubles.

-The Norwegian reign wanes
+Norwegian reign wanes

 Proactive measures paying off

-Last but not least, we come to an interesting tale on the changing fortunes of H&M: at the beginning of this year, the fashion retailer sparked worldwide controversy over the ‘Monkey Hoodie’ incident, causing the company to fall 11 places in rank down to #65 of Denmark’s top 100 companies in Q1.
+Last but not least, we come to an interesting tale on the changing fortunes of H&M: at the beginning of this year, the fashion retailer sparked worldwide controversy over the ‘Monkey Hoodie’ incident, causing the company to fall 11 places in rank to #65 of Denmark’s top 100 companies in Q1.